WSU-kduncan/ceg3120-p4-haiyuechen131/README.md

 ## My CEG3120 Project4 Documentation

 ### Project Overivew
+This is my CEG3120 public repo.
+For this project, I use Docker to run my website and test it locally.
+I use AWS CLI to create ECR.
+I learned how to create GitHub Actions secrets and set up Github workflow that pushes image to ECR.

 ### Run Dockerize website and test Locally
 - Install Docker for Windows/Dependencies
     - WSL2